Legal Studies

 Upon completion of this course, the student will be able to:

-- analyze ethical issues in evidence.
+- address ethical issues that may arise in evidence management.

 LA 350 Law Office Management